-Bill ID/Topic Location Summary Position AB 941 This bill is in the Assembly The California Environmental Quality Act (CEQA) requires a lead agency, as defined, to prepare, or Watch Zbur D Natural Resources cause to be prepared, and certify the completion of an environmental impact report on a project Committee. that it proposes to carry out or approve that may have a significant effect on the environment or to California adopt a negative declaration if it finds that the project will not have that effect.
-CEQA also requires Environmental a lead agency to prepare a mitigated negative declaration for a project that may have a significant Quality Act: effect on the environment if revisions in the project would avoid or mitigate that effect and there is electrical no substantial evidence that the project, as revised, would have a significant effect on the infrastructure environment.
-CEQA exempts certain projects from its requirements, including actions necessary to projects. prevent or mitigate an emergency.
-Existing law prohibits an electrical corporation from beginning the construction of a line, plant, or system, or extensions of those facilities without first obtaining from the Public Utilities Commission a certificate that the present or future convenience and necessity require or will require the construction.
+Bill ID/Topic Location Summary Position AB 941 This bill is on the The California Environmental Quality Act (CEQA) requires a lead agency, as defined, to prepare, or cause to be Watch Zbur D Suspense File in prepared, and certify the completion of an environmental impact report on a project that it proposes to carry the Assembly out or approve that may have a significant effect on the environment or to adopt a negative declaration if it California Appropriations finds that the project will not have that effect.
+CEQA also requires a lead agency to prepare a mitigated Environmental Committee. negative declaration for a project that may have a significant effect on the environment if revisions in the Quality Act: project would avoid or mitigate that effect and there is no substantial evidence that the project, as revised, electrical would have a significant effect on the environment.
+CEQA exempts certain projects from its requirements, infrastructure including actions necessary to prevent or mitigate an emergency.
+Existing law prohibits an electrical projects. corporation from beginning the construction of a line, plant, or system, or extensions of those facilities without first obtaining from the Public Utilities Commission a certificate that the present or future convenience and necessity require or will require the construction.
 Existing law specifies that the certificate is not required for the extension, expansion, upgrade, or other modification of existing electrical transmission facilities.
 This bill would require the commission to determine whether to certify the environmental impact report for an electrical infrastructure project that is a priority project, as defined, no later than 270 days after the commission determines that an application for an electrical infrastructure project is complete, except as specified.
 The bill would require a project applicant to identify an electrical infrastructure project that is a priority project and the basis for the designation in the application to the commission.
 The bill would require commission staff to review an application for a priority project no later than 30 days after it is filed and notify the applicant in writing of any deficiencies in the information and data submitted in the application.
-The bill would require the applicant to correct any deficiencies or notify the commission in writing why it is unable to, as specified, within 60 days of that notification.
+The bill would require the applicant to correct any deficiencies or notify the commission in writing why it is unable to, to correct those deficiencies, as specified, within 60 days of that notification.
 The bill would require the commission to deem an application for a priority project complete with a preliminary ruling setting the scope and schedule, as provided.
 This bill contains other related provisions and other existing laws.
+Last Amended on 4/23/2025